SpencerRooke/Quantum-Circuits/README.md

 # QC Simulation
-A small and probably poorly written python library for creating/simulating quantum circuits, only relies on numpy and should work for any python version 3.x
+A small and probably poorly written python library for creating/simulating quantum circuits, created as a fun side project.
+Only relies on numpy and should work for any python version 3.x

 qClass.py provides some methods, while qGates.py includes some of the more common quantum gates